SUB30

 How It Works Behind the Scenes

 When you enable WhatsApp in the ClawHosters settings, the instance configuration is updated via SSH.
-The actual WhatsApp connection is handled by OpenClaw's built-in WhatsApp adapter, which uses the WhatsApp Web protocol.
+The actual WhatsApp connection is handled by OpenClaw's built-in WhatsApp adapter, which uses the Baileys library (an open-source WhatsApp Web protocol implementation).

 The QR code pairing links your WhatsApp account to the OpenClaw container running on your instance.
 Messages arrive through WhatsApp's servers to your phone, which forwards them to the linked OpenClaw instance for processing.